Kart8ik/CALPAL_2.0/README.md

 1. **Secure Firebase Authentication**

-    Login with email and password — auth is safely handled by Firebase, completely separate from your main app data.
+    Log in with email and password — auth is safely handled by Firebase, completely separate from your main app data.

 2. **Daily Task Management**